h0livier/h0livier/README.md

 ☁️ Currently working on setting up my own cloud !<br>
 🔭 Interested in new technologies <br>
-📖 Loves to share my knowledge
+📖 Loves to make project templates

 ###

 ## How to reach me ?

-- Here on my github !
+- Here, on github !
 - On Linkedin (link in profile)
 - By mail (olivier.hayot.dev@gmail.com)</p>